Thriving Gluten Free

 This recipe is super easy and such a fun one for kids to get involved with!

-If you make this recipe, be sure to tag me on instagram @thrivingglutenfree so I can see how it turned out!
+If you make this recipe, be sure to leave a comment below and tag me on instagram @thrivingglutenfree so I can see how it turned out!

 Comment below and tell me where you're from!
 Have you ever had Irish Potato Candy?